fabianaiolfi/eu-policy-feedback/README.md

 - Non-english texts were not translated into English (see p.
 12)
 - Did not split on the median word-length if “Adopted this directive/regulation” does not appear (see p.
 12)

+### LSS
+[add documentation here]

+#### Seed Word Selection
+- systematic approach: using Wordfish and Wordscores to extract seed words from legislations and from party manifestos

 --------

 ## Data Collection 1989 – Today